softwaremill/retry/README.md

 ## usage

 Applications fail.
-We know this.
 Network connections drop.
 Connections timeout.
 Bad things happen.

 Failure to address this will cause other bad things to happen.
 Effort is the measurement of how hard you try.